oclipa/csharp-cheat-sheet/README.md

 At first glance, there is a lot of similarity between the Strategy Pattern and the Visitor Pattern.
 In both cases, logic to act on a data structure is injected into the data structure, so there is a clean separation between logic and data.
 However, a significant difference exists:

 * A Visitor implementation needs to be aware of the different types of elements it might encounter in a data structure.
 Adding functionality to a Visitor implementation normally means an API change, which means this cannot be changed after compile-time.
 * A Strategy implementation need only be aware of a specific element type within the data structure.
-Adding functionality to a Strategy implementation does not normally require an API change, which means this can be done at runtime (which is the exact point of the Strategy Pattern).
+Adding functionality to a Strategy implementation does not normally require an API change, which means this can be done at run-time (which is the exact point of the Strategy Pattern).

 By way of example, see the following: